Sonamaker1/What-Psych/README.md

 ## Credits

 - Special Thanks to [Ne_Eo](https://twitter.com/Ne_Eo_Twitch) for the new import function!
+- Also, Special Thanks to [Juno](https://twitter.com/anilmky_nikko) for the What Engine logo!

 ## Default supported hscript menus:
 - mods/Your Mod/data/TitleStateAddons.hx